zai1208/Circular-loader/README.md

 # Circular-loader
-A godot plugin which allows for
+A godot plugin which allows for circular progress bar nodes